 13i.
 Is accelerated migration from checks to electronic payment methods a high-priority desired outcome for the U.S. payment system?
 (Accelerated means faster than the current trend of gradual migration.)
 Please explain, if desired.
-Elaboration on 13ii answer: Quit setting numerical targets.
-If you put the system in place, users will determine its success.
-13ii.
+No. The infresdtructure is there/works.
+Only when usage drops to less than 20% of a firms transactions will there be incentive to dicontinue it.
+Fund the SUPERIOR (in SECURITY and efficiecy) alternatives and educate the market - let the market drive adoption 13ii.
 Should the Federal Reserve Banks establish a target for the percent of noncash payments to be initiated via electronic means, by a specific date?
 For example: "By the year 2018, 95% of all noncash payments will be made via electronic means."
 If Yes, what is the appropriate target lever and date?
 No 14.
 Business-to-business payments have remained largely paper-based due to difficulties with handling remittance information.
 Consumer bill payments also are heavily paper based due to the lack of comfort some consumers have with electronic alternatives.
 In addition, many small businesses have not adopted ACH for recurring payments due to technical challenges and/or cost constraints.
 The payment industry has multiple efforts underway to address these issues.
 14i.
-To what extent are these efforts resulting in migration from checks to other payment types?
+To what extent are these efforts resulting in migration from checks to other payment types? somewhat.
+The GOAL should be to reduce LOSSES versus just reduce cost.
 14ii.
 What other barriers need to be addressed to accelerate migration of these payments?
-14iii.
+FAIRER RISK SHARING BETWEEN BANKS/Provders and consumers/SMEs 14iii.
 What other tactics, including incentives, will effectively persuade businesses and consumers to migrate to electronic payments?
-14iv.
+SWIFY ARREST and JUSTICE for exploiters/violators; superior dispute resolution services that are fair and balanced 14iv.
 Which industry bodies should be responsible for developing and/or implementing these tactics?

-Cross-border Payments 15.
-To what extent would the broader adoption of the XML-based ISO 20022 payment message standards in the United States facilitate electronification of business payments and/or cross-border payments?
-16. What strategies and tactics do you think will help move the industry toward desired outcome four - consumers and businesses have greater choice in making convenient, cost-effective, and timely cross-border payments?
-Safety 17 Demonstrate and the convention of increase of increase including authorities in cloud in the transaction the convite of anymout detables on the convite.
-17. Payment security encompasses a broad range of issues including authentication of the parties involved in the transaction, the security of payment databases, the security of software and devices used by end users to access payment systems, and security of the infrastructure carrying payment messages.
+A croos sedtion of USER reps of all types must work jointly with the banks/government/third party operatos Cross-border Payments 15.
+To what extent would the broader adoption of the XML-based ISO 20022 payment message standards in the United States facilitate electronification of business payments and/or cross-border payments? not sure 16.
+What strategies and tactics do you think will help move the industry toward desired outcome four - consumers and businesses have greater choice in making convenient, cost-effective, and timely cross-border payments? a LEVEL playing field for consumers and SMEs versus providers/counterparties Safety 17.
+Payment security encompasses a broad range of issues including authentication of the parties involved in the transaction, the security of payment databases, the security of software and devices used by end users to access payment systems, and security of the infrastructure carrying payment messages.
 17i.
-Among the issues listed above, or others, what are the key threats to payment system security today and in the future?
-17ii.
+Among the issues listed above, or others, what are the key threats to payment system security today and in the future? enroute info being interecepted/modified/redirected by trojans 17ii.
 Which of these threats are not adequately being addressed?
-17iii.
+TROJANS - the FFIEC is too 'meek' not willing to REQUIRE banks devise/test/install protections - need to outlaw contracts that stick all this risk on nonbank originators 17iii.
 What operational or technology changes could be implemented to further mitigate cyber threats?